Leaving Mormonism

 Joseph Smith had a history of deception and coercion

-Joseph Smith was a “treasure seer” who told people he could see the location of buried treasure by looking into a special rock.
-For example, he was hired by Josiah Stowell to lead a treasure digging expedition.
-The people would dig where JS told them to, then after a bit he would explain that the treasure had been moved by a guardian spirit to a different spot.
+Joseph Smith was hired by Josiah Stowell to lead a treasure digging expedition.
+The people would dig where Joseph Smith told them to, then Joseph Smith would look into his "seer stone" and explain that the treasure had been moved by a guardian spirit to a different spot.
+In the official church history, JS makes it sound like Stowell hired him simply for manual labor.
+He doesn't mention the seer stone.

 Claims of exclusive authority were retrofitted